 Which, in turn, keeps the material from sagging and settling.
 Stabilized cellulose is widely used to insulate sloped roofs.

 Low-dust cellulose is a type of dry cellulose that contains a small amount of oil.
 The oil acts as a dust dampener, preventing the release of too much dust and debris when the dry cellulose is installed.
 The release of excessive dust during installation is one of the only drawbacks of cellulose insulation.

-To prevent allergies and respiratory issues, installers typically wear simple dust masks during the application process.
+Installers typically wear simple dust masks to prevent allergies and respiratory issues during the application process.
 However, low-dust cellulose uses a dust dampener to solve this problem.

 It is the ideal insulating material for homes inhabited by young children or the elderly.
-If you are prone to allergies, are sensitive to paper dust, or have any respiratory issues like asthma, low-dust cellulose might also be a good option.
+Low-dust cellulose might also be a good option if you are prone to allergies, are sensitive to paper dust, or have respiratory issues like asthma.

 Pros and Cons of Cellulose Insulation